Rakeela/dragora-notes/Feather-Integument.md

 ...the interaction of genetics and ontogeny is stupidly complex.
 Studying this gives the semblance of impossibility.
 It's all secretory chaos with chemicals diffusing across the interstitial spaces of a multicellular organism.
 Do the patterns cancel out in different ways at different growth stages?
 (This line marked for later deletion.)

+There's not a lot of genetics information here, but it's a good background in how the feathers develop.
+This mentions something I haven't seen before: that the central ("medulla") cells in the feather become "empty" and thereby give feathers "stronger architecture".
+What does that mean?
+Do the cells become keratinized vacuoles?
+Where can I find more information on the process that creates "empty" cells?

 ---
 Back to [[authors-nonfiction]]